CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation/prepare_raw_data.rst

     1 4
     2 1 3 4

-The raw facebook data follows the latter.
+The raw facebook data follows the edge-list format.